 Recently, I was compelled to represent myself in a lawsuit I filed to uphold the Open Meetings Act designed to ensure citizens the ability to watch their elected representatives deliberate and make decisions.
-It was an up-close look at the Court side of the Clerk’s Office.

 In the last 12 years I have also worked in various capacities with Instant Access Networks, a company that finds solutions for homeland security challenges.
-I know that as technology takes on more and more of the Clerk’s documentation workload that security is a big issue.

 Please view my resumé to get a sense for the experience I have in key topics and hands on management as well as the heart and proven record I have to serve.